 - A response plan for a slip, so one moment does not become a full relapse

-How We Build Relapse Prevention at Heights Behavioral Health
+How Do We Build Relapse Prevention?

 Relapse prevention is woven through our Houston programming, not bolted on at the end.
 Our adult groups include a dedicated Relapse Prevention group, Addiction Education, Shame Resilience, and skills groups in CBT, DBT, and Motivational Interviewing, alongside Mindfulness and Guided Meditation that train the pause between an urge and an action.
 Where trauma or mental health conditions are part of the picture, we treat those too, because untreated triggers are a common path back.